CHKDSK Is Not Available for RAW Drives (3 Proven Fixes)

 • Further Damage Risk: Continuing to use a RAW drive without addressing the problem could lead to more severe issues, such as bad sectors or permanent damage, reducing the chances of recovery.

-How to Fix a RAW Drive?
+How to Fix a RAW Drive without Losing Data?

 Before attempting any fix, it's important to note that fixing a RAW drive might result in data loss.
 Therefore, recovering data from the drive before proceeding with any formatting or repair efforts is strongly recommended.

-1. Recover Lost Data from the RAW Drive
+Step 1.
+Recover Lost Data from the RAW Drive

 Data recovery software - such as Donemax Data Recovery can help you deeply scan the RAW drive and recover all existing/lost data.

-Step 1.
-Download and install Donemax Data Recovery on your computer, launch it after installing.
+1. Download and install Donemax Data Recovery on your computer, launch it after installing.

-Step 2.
-Open Donemax Data Recovery, select the RAW drive to start data recovery.
+2. Open Donemax Data Recovery, select the RAW drive to start data recovery.

 select the RAW drive to start data recovery

-Step 3.
-Click on Scan button to deeply scan the RAW drive and find all recoverable files.
+3. Click on Scan button to deeply scan the RAW drive and find all recoverable files.

 scan the RAW drive and find all recoverable files

-Step 4.
-Once the scan is completed, you can preview all recoverable files.
+4. Once the scan is completed, you can preview all recoverable files.
 Then select the wanted files, click on Recover button.

 preview and recovery all recoverable files

-2. Methods to Fix RAW Drive
+Step 2.
+3 Methods to Fix RAW Drive

 Method 1: Convert RAW to NTFS Using Command Prompt (CMD)